5 BIM Pros and Cons for Improving Team Collaboration

 When BIM (Building Information Modelling) is implemented into our industry’s processes correctly and utilised, it can be a brilliant tool to help us visualise construction projects.

 However, despite this, many companies are failing to use BIM to its full potential because it is not being used as a tool to improve the entire construction planning process through team collaboration.
+We explore this in depth in our e-book, (Finally) Unleashing the Potential of 4D & 5D BIM.

 There’s no doubting the benefits but let’s look at both the pros and cons of BIM.
 Specifically, how it can help you and what you might have to consider when using it for your projects.